Capitoline Wolf

-The Capitoline Wolf (Italian: Lupa Capitolina) is a bronze sculpture depicting a scene from the legend of the founding of Rome.
+The Capitoline Wolf (Latin: Lupa Capitolina) is a bronze sculpture depicting a scene from the legend of the founding of Rome.
 The sculpture shows a she-wolf suckling the mythical twin founders of Rome, Romulus and Remus.
 According to the legend, when King Numitor, grandfather of the twins, was overthrown by his brother Amulius in Alba Longa, the usurper ordered them to be cast into the Tiber River.
 They were rescued by a she-wolf that cared for them until a herdsman, Faustulus, found and raised them.

 The age and origin of the Capitoline Wolf are controversial.
 The statue was long thought to be an Etruscan work of the fifth century BC, with the twins added in the late 15th century AD, probably by sculptor Antonio del Pollaiuolo.
-However, radiocarbon and thermoluminescence dating in the 21st century has suggested that the wolf portion of the statue may have been cast between 1021 and 1153, though the results are inconsistent, and there is yet no consensus for a revised dating.
-In a conference on this theme, most academics continued to support an ancient Etruscan origin.
-An analysis of the metal suggests that it contains lead from a source not known to have operated during medieval times.
+In a conference on the theme held in Rome on 28 February 2008, most academics continued to support an ancient Etruscan origin.
+Furthermore, an analysis of the metal suggests that it contains lead from a source not known to have operated during medieval times.
+However, radiocarbon and thermoluminescence dating in the 21st century has suggested that the wolf portion of the statue may have been cast between 1021 and 1153.
+A 2025 lead isotope analysis of the bronze suggests that its metallic composition is consistent with copper obtained from various mines in the Holy Roman Empire.
+These results, however, have been contested, and there is yet no consensus for a revised dating.

 The image of the she-wolf suckling Romulus and Remus has been a symbol of Rome since ancient times, and one of the most recognizable icons of ancient mythology.
 The sculpture has been housed since 1471 in the Palazzo dei Conservatori on the Campidoglio (the ancient Capitoline Hill), Rome, Italy, and many replicas are in various places around the world.